-New gene for intellectual disability discoveredJuly 15th, 2011 in Genetics /
+New gene for intellectual disability discoveredJuly 15, 2011 in Medicine & Health / Genetics

 A gene linked to intellectual disability was found in a study involving the Centre for Addiction and Mental Health (CAMH) a discovery that was greatly accelerated by international collaboration and new genetic sequencing technology, which is now being used at CAMH.

 CAMH Senior Scientist Dr. John Vincent and colleagues identified defects on the gene, MAN1B1, among five families in which 12 children had intellectual disability.
 The results will be published in the July issue of the American Journal of Human Genetics.

 Intellectual disability is a broad term describing individuals with limitations in mental abilities and in functioning in daily life.
 It affects one to three per cent of the population, and is often caused by genetic defects.

 The individuals affected had similar physical features, and all had delays in walking and speaking.
 Some learned to care for themselves, while others needed help bathing and dressing.
 In addition, some had epilepsy or problems with overeating.

 All were found to have two copies of a defective MAN1B1 gene, one inherited from each parent.
 These were different types of mutations on the same gene yet the outcome, intellectual disability, was the same in different families confirming that this gene was the cause of the disorder.